callfreak/aoeiv-unoffical-api/_docs/setup-content-editor.md

 ## Within the game files

-As soon as you install AoE IV, you most likely also download the "<strong>EssenceEditor.exe</strong>" within the files.
+As soon as you install AoE IV, you most likely also download the "**EssenceEditor.exe**" within the files.
 This is located in the root folder of your game.
 For example:

 ```